mixonic/load_image/README.md

 ------------

 Fork, clone, write some code, commit, push, send a pull request.
-This is a quick, young script, and items like CORs may be unreliable across all browsers.
+This is a quick, young script, and items like CORS may be unreliable across all browsers.
 This is due to bugs that don't have known work-arounds yet.
 So lend a hand.

 This script is partially based on techniques in: https://github.com/desandro/imagesloaded

 This script is licensed under the MIT license.
+Matthew Beale 2012.